inLabFIB/imp-logics/docs/DEVELOPERS_GUIDE.md

 # Developers guide

+## Project structure

+The code is organized as follows:

+- `logics.schema`: contains the entities that represents the logic objects
+- `logics.services`: contains the services that operates over such entities:
+  - `logics.services.creation`: contains the services related to creating a logic schema
+  - `logics.services.parser`: contains the service of parsing

+We expect this project to grow with new services to be written in the `logics.services` package.

 ## Guidance for creating a LogicSchema

 Terms are Value Objects, so, they can be reused among several constructions.
 E.g, a variable term "x" can be reused in several atoms, or built-in literals, even from different schemas.

 Predicates can be reused to create several atoms inside the schema they belong to, but should not be used in different schemas.

 Atoms, and Literals should not be reused in several NormalClauses, neither twice in the same NormalClause.